open-telemetry/opentelemetry-specification/specification/api-metrics.md

 As a language-optional feature, the API may support a dedicated instrument for reporting timing measurements.
-This kind of instrument, with recommended name `TimingMeasure` (and `BoundTimingMeasure`), is semantically equivalent to a Measure instrument, and like the Measure instrument supports a `Record()` function, but the input value to this instrument is in the language's conventional data type for timing measurements.
+This kind of instrument, with recommended name `Timer` (and `BoundTimer`), is semantically equivalent to a Measure instrument, and like the Measure instrument supports a `Record()` function, but the input value to this instrument is in the language's conventional data type for timing measurements.